MrHedmad/kerblam/README.md

 > [!WARNING]
 >
-> `kerblam run` and `kerblam package` are complete but still untested.
+> `kerblam run` and `kerblam package` are complete but still without sigificant testing.
-> Please do use them, but be careful.
 > Always have a backup of your data and code!
 > Report any problems in the [issues](https://github.com/MrHedmad/kerblam).
-> Thank you kindly!

 Kerblam! is a tool that can help you manage data analysis projects.